Defects and Metric Anomalies in F\"oppl-von K\'arm\'an Surfaces: The inhomogeneous F o ppl-von K a rm a n shallow shell equations

 where we have used the identity $\text{det}[B_{\alpha \beta}] = \frac{1}{2}\left[ \text{w}^0 , \text{w}^0 \right] $ and the substitutions

-The equations \eqref{s-i-r-fvk} are the required strain incompatibility equations for incompatible strains $E^p_{\alpha \beta}$ and $\Lambda^p_{\alpha \beta}$ with sources of incompatibility given in terms of dislocations ($J$, $J^\mu$, $\alpha^{\mu \nu}$), disclinations ($\Theta$, $\Theta^\mu$), and metric anomalies ($q^0_{\alpha \beta}$, $q'_{\alpha \beta}$), all defined over the surface.
+Equations \eqref{s-i-r-fvk} are the required strain incompatibility equations for incompatible strains $E^p_{\alpha \beta}$ and $\Lambda^p_{\alpha \beta}$ with sources of incompatibility given in terms of dislocations ($J$, $J^\mu$, $\alpha^{\mu \nu}$), disclinations ($\Theta$, $\Theta^\mu$), and metric anomalies ($q^0_{\alpha \beta}$, $q'_{\alpha \beta}$), all defined over the surface.
 The strain incompatibility equations \eqref{s-i-r-fvk} have not appeared earlier in the scientific literature, to the best of our knowledge.
-The incompatibility equations will be combined with the equations of equilibrium, discussed next, to pose the boundary value problems for the determination of stress field and out-of-plane shell deflection in response to a given prescription of defects/non-metricity.
-We note that dislocation densities $\alpha^{\mu 3}$ and disclination densities $\Theta^{\alpha \beta}$, both of which are related to each other in \eqref{disl1213disc12}, do not contribute at all towards the strain incompatibility.
-The disclination densities $\Theta^{\alpha 3}$, although not present explicitly in \eqref{s-i-r-fvk}, are related to $\Theta^\mu$ and $\alpha^{\mu \beta}$ through \eqref{bprel21-fvk22} and hence implicitly present as sources of incompatibility.
-Whenever the defect/non-metricity fields are \textit{nilpotent}, i.e., they lead to vanishing incompatibilities $I_1 = 0$, $I_2=0$, and $I_3=0$ in \eqref{incompatibilities1-fvk}, equations \eqref{s-i-r-fvk} are reduced to compatibility equations of the form \eqref{compatibility:fvk}.
+The incompatibility equations will be combined with the equations of equilibrium, discussed next, to pose boundary value problems for the determination of stress field and out-of-plane shell deflection in response to a given prescription of defects/non-metricity.
+We note that dislocation densities $\alpha^{\mu 3}$ and disclination densities $\Theta^{\alpha \beta}$, both of which are related to each other in \eqref{disl1213disc12}, do not contribute towards the strain incompatibility.
+The disclination densities $\Theta^{\alpha 3}$, although not present explicitly in \eqref{s-i-r-fvk}, are related to $\Theta^\mu$ and $\alpha^{\mu \beta}$ through \eqref{bprel21-fvk22}.
+Whenever the defect/non-metricity fields are nilpotent, i.e., they lead to vanishing incompatibilities, Equations \eqref{s-i-r-fvk} are reduced to compatibility equations of the form \eqref{compatibility:fvk}.